huangli712/ACFlow/docs/src/theory/maxent.md

 Q = \alpha S - \frac{\chi^2}{2}.
 \end{equation}

-\subsubsection{Algorithms of maximum entropy method}
+## Algorithms of maximum entropy method

 Now the original analytical continuation problem becomes how to figure out the optimal $A(\omega)$ that maximizes $Q$.
 In other words, we have to solve the following equation:
 \begin{equation}